systemd/mkosi/mkosi.md

   building the image.
 This directory should have enough space to store the full OS image, though in most modes the actually used disk space is smaller.
 If not specified, and `mkosi.workspace/` exists in the local directory, it is used for this purpose.
-Otherwise, a subdirectory in the output directory is used.
+Otherwise, hidden subdirectories of the current working directory are used.

 : The data in this directory is removed automatically after each build.
 It's safe to manually remove the contents of this directory